calendar tag arrow download print

 Explanatory note

-The figure above shows that the Netherlands provides more indirect (fiscal) government support than most other countries.
-Five of the reference countries (Belgium, France, United Kingdom, Ireland and Austria) spend more on tax support in 2020 than the Netherlands.
-There are major differences between countries in the scope of the tax support.
-In 2020, fiscal support as a percentage of GDP ranged from no fiscal support for countries such as Germany, Switzerland and Finland to 0.31 percent of GDP for the United Kingdom.
-The percentage for the Netherlands was 0.15.
+The figure above shows that the level of fiscal support indirect (fiscal) government support in the Netherlands is average.
+While the percentage of bbp for the Netherlands is equal to the OECD average and slightly above the EU-27 average, nine countries hoave a higher level of fiscal government support for business R&D. There are major differences between countries in the scope of the tax support.
+In 2023, fiscal support as a percentage of GDP ranged from no fiscal support for Switzerland to 0.30 percent of GDP for the United Kingdom (2022 figure).
+The percentage for the Netherlands was 0.13.
 If we take direct and indirect support together, we see that the Netherlands is just above the average of EU-27 countries.

 Direct and indirect government support for R&D of business enterprises